-There are about 7000 cases per year of anorectal cancer with almost 800 deaths.
+There are about 7000 cases per year of anorectal cancer and > 900 deaths.

 The most common anorectal cancer is adenocarcinoma.
 Squamous cell (nonkeratinizing squamous cell or basaloid) carcinoma of the anorectum accounts for 3 to 5% of distal large-bowel cancers.
 Basal cell carcinoma, Bowen disease (intradermal carcinoma), extramammary Paget disease, cloacogenic carcinoma, and malignant melanoma are less common.
 Other tumors include lymphoma and various sarcomas.
 Metastasis occurs along the lymphatics of the rectum and into the inguinal lymph nodes.

 Risk factors include infection with human papillomavirus (HPV), chronic fistulas, irradiated anal skin, leukoplakia, lymphogranuloma venereum, and condyloma acuminatum.
-Gay men practicing receptive anal intercourse are at increased risk.
+People having receptive anal intercourse are at increased risk.
 Patients with HPV infection may manifest dysplasia in slightly abnormal or normal-appearing anal epithelium (anal intraepithelial neoplasia—histologically graded I, II, or III).
-These changes are more common among HIV-infected patients, particularly gay men.
+These changes are more common among HIV-infected patients.
 Higher grades may progress to invasive carcinoma.
 It is unclear whether early recognition and eradication improve long-term outcome; hence, screening recommendations are unclear.

 Bleeding with defecation is the most common initial symptom.
 Some patients have pain, tenesmus, or a sensation of incomplete evacuation.
 A mass may be palpable on digital rectal examination.